oVirt/ovirt-site/source/node/plugins.html.md

 *   Provide tools to consumers of oVirt Node to allow them to inject one or more plugins into oVirt Node ISO images.
 *   Provide integrity checking and certification tools for the rebuilt ISO images.
 *   Provide guidelines for 3rd party plugin writers.
+*   Provide reporting (via vdsm?) so ovirt engine can present which plugin and versions are installed on a node

 ### Current Build Process